 simplyNotify - Notify within Minutes

-Did you know that it takes up to 20 hours to notify Service Providers after a Death?
+Did you know that it can take up to 20 hours to notify Service Providers after a Death?

 With a few clicks you can hand this task over to us and we will issue notifications on your behalf saving the estate money and giving you back some time.

 How it Works